-Sprengel Deformity: Symptoms, Causes, and Treatment
+Sprengel Deformity: Causes, Diagnosis and Treatment

 Sprengel deformity is a rare condition where one shoulder blade sits higher on the back than the other, often due to improper development before birth.
 This can lead to limited shoulder movement and cosmetic concerns.
 While rare, it is significant as it can cause discomfort and affect a person's self-esteem.
 Sprengel deformity affects about 1 in every 100,000 births, making it uncommon but important to diagnose and manage early for better outcomes.
 Early intervention and tailored treatments can help improve shoulder function and appearance.